isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-to-tell-if-your-dog-has-fleas.markdown

 slug: /how-to-tell-if-your-dog-has-fleas/
 lastmod: 2025-05-07T12:21:28+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 How do I know if my dog has fleas?

-Well, the vet says it's if you notice your dog scratching, shaking their head, biting themselves, and then scratching some more.
-But how do you know for sure?
+Well, the vet says it's if you notice your dog scratching, shaking their head, biting themselves, and then scratching some more.�But how do you know for sure?

 In this article, I'll tackle this question: how to tell if your dog has fleas?
 - **Dogs with fleas will usually have at least one of the following: excessive scratching or licking; black specks around the base of their tail, head, ears, or paws; an irritated red skin rash. **